EwenQuim/ewenquim.github.io/articles/3-pgp.md

 You can also try to send me an encrypted message (if you know how to contact me of course!).
 You can find my public PGP key [here](../documents/pgp-public-key.md).

+You can use any message service, as the message is encrypted!
+Don't foret to send me your public PGP key if you want me to answer ;)

 ## 2. Use PGP in Git

 ### Why you must sign your work